dfinity/nns-dapp/TESTING.md

 To migrate a test from jest to vitest, aside from moving it between folders, the following changes can be made:

 - Replace the prefix `jest.` with `vi.`
-- Remove the `jsdom` annotation, as all vitest runs are simulated in a browser environment
+- Remove the `jsdom` annotation, as all vitest runs in a simulated browser environment

 ```
 /**